Kukuster/SumStatsRehab/README.md

  - add a keyword argument that specifies a temp directory for intermediate files.
 GWAS SS files are usually 1-4 Gigs unpacked.
  - set alleles column to uppercase during preparation (in `prepare_GWASSS_columns.py` script).
  - feature: save a human-readable textual report about the overall results of restoration (e.g. "performed a liftover, n rsIDs restored, n Chrs lost, ...")
- - **add a WARNING that beta will be restored with an accurate sign only when the standard error is signed.**
  - at the moment of 2021.11.14, the following executables are assumed to be available in PATH: `bash`, `cut`, `paste`, `sort`, `awk`, `gzip`, `gunzip`, `head`, `tail`, `rm`, `wc`.
 Need to test SumStatsRehab with a different versions of `bash`, `awk` (including `gawk`, `nawk`, `mawk`.
 E.g. even though `gawk` is default for GNU/Linux, Ubuntu has `mawk` by default).
  - **make SumStatsRehab installable via `pip`**
  - Study what is a better approach to restoring EAF from other dbs.
 Bc for other populations there are not a lot of snps having frequency data.
 When you try to restore eaf for a more specific populations, it will miss a lot of snps in the ss files, therefore reducing overall accuracy.
 Idea for workaround: ability to specify multiple dbs, so the each next one in a list will be a lower priority.